Early Years 30 hours offer.

 Children love to be outdoors and when learning takes place outside this can only enhance their progression.
 We have made changes to the lay out of the outdoor area and have introduced a much improved water area.

 The children love gardening and learning how to care for the plants we have grown and how to care for the environment.
+Planters with fragrant herbs encourage the children to smell and touch different edible plants.

 Friendship building and most importantly allowing children to become independent learners, selecting resources, choosing how to do something and building on their ideas daily has had a dramatic effect on self confidence and awareness.
+Wherever possible, learning is done through play, although in Early Years 2 the children do begin to have more formal inputs as the year progresses, in order to help transition to Year 1.

 Click on the links below to view:-